kmann3/EtherpunkpunkBlazorWasm/Readme.md

-This is meant to be a JWT / Identity template.
+This is meant to be a JWT / Identity-like template.
 Uses .Net 7.
 You'll need Visual Studio 2022.
 It should be easy enough to translate this to .Net 6 though.

 - Add optional https://github.com/natemcmaster/LettuceEncrypt